-During the years ended May 31, 2018 and 2017, we had outstanding convertible promissory notes that contained conversion price reset features, which require us to value and record a derivative liability related to this provision on a quarterly basis.
-We revalued the derivative liability at May 31, 2018 at \$1,265,751, which resulted in a loss of \$195,725.
-We also revalued the derivative liability at May 31, 2017, at \$95,276, which resulted in a gain of \$310,975.
-In both cases, we included the applicable loss or gain in the results of operations for the applicable year.
-Management utilizes a lattice model to estimate the fair value of derivative liabilities.
+During the years ended May 31, 2019 and 2018, we had outstanding convertible promissory notes that contained conversion price reset features, which required us to value and record a derivative liability related to this provision on a quarterly basis during the year ended May 31, 2018.
+This revaluation resulted in a charge to operations in the amount of \$195,725 for the year ended May 31, 2018.
+On June 1, 2019, we adopted ASU 2017-11, and reclassified the derivative liability in the amount of \$1,265,751 to additional paid-in capital and are no longer required to revalue the derivative liability on a quarterly basis.
+We had no gain or loss in connection with derivative liabilities during the year ended May 31, 2019.
+Management uses a lattice model to estimate the fair value of derivative liabilities.